willpettengill/willpettengill.github.io/trip_advisor_exam.md

 ##Question 3-2:
-Create Table 3-9, the Customer Master augmented with the best-guess DUNS number, from Table 3-8 the bare Customer Master.
+Create Table 3-9, the Customer Master augmented with the best-guess DUNS number, from t38 the bare Customer Master.
 Select the DUNS number based on the closest match by city, state, and country in that order.

 |Customer Site ID | Parent Customer | City | State | Country | DUNS |